COPT Forms New $119 Million Data Center Shells Joint Venture with Blackstone Real Estate

-Corporate Office Properties Trust (“COPT” or the “Company”) (NYSE: OFC) announces the formation of a new joint venture with funds affiliated with Blackstone Real Estate (the “Joint Venture”).
+Columbia, Maryland, June 03, 2021 (GLOBE NEWSWIRE) -- Corporate Office Properties Trust (“COPT” or the “Company”) (: OFC) announces the formation of a new joint venture with funds affiliated with Blackstone Real Estate (the “Joint Venture”).
 The Joint Venture acquired a 90% interest in two single-tenant, data center shell properties totaling 432,000 square feet and valued at $119 million.
 COPT received approximately $107 million of equity proceeds it will deploy into its 1.7 million square foot pipeline of active development projects that, as of May 31, 2021, were 87% pre-leased.

 About Blackstone Real Estate